AstraLabs-2050/hedera_hackathon/README.md

+# Astra Virtual Retail
-# Astra — Discover African Fashion in VR Before It Exists IRL
+# Discover African Fashion in VR Before It Exists IRL

 🌍 Hedera Africa Hackathon 2025 Submission

-# 🧠 Summary
+# Summary

 Astra is building the bridge between immersive virtual fashion and real-world manufacturing.
 We let designers publish digital fashion in virtual storefronts where shoppers can explore, try on, and order custom pieces — all before anything is produced.